WGY-FM: Channel 103-1

-The smooth jazz format on 103.1 gave way to the modern rock-formatted Channel 103.1 on October 2, 1999, two weeks after former sister station WQBK-FM (now owned by Townsquare Media) flipped from modern rock to active rock; the first song played by Channel 103-1 was "Driven to Tears" by The Police.
+The smooth jazz format on 103.1 gave way to modern rock Channel 103.1 on October 2, 1999.
+That was two weeks after former sister station WQBK-FM (now owned by Townsquare Media) flipped from modern rock to active rock.
+The first song played by Channel 103-1 was "Driven to Tears" by The Police.
 Slogans used by the station included "Albany's New Music Alternative", "Albany's New Rock Alternative", and eventually "Where You Rock" during its active rock format.

-In 2009, WHRL adopted Clear Channel's Premium Choice active rock format, becoming musically identical outside of morning drive to sister stations KBRU in Oklahoma City and KIOC in Beaumont.
+In 2009, WHRL adopted Clear Channel's Premium Choice active rock format, becoming musically identical outside of morning drive time to sister stations KBRU in Oklahoma City and KIOC in Beaumont.
 WHRL became the third active rock station in the Albany market in addition to competitors WZMR and WQBK-FM.
 During this period, the Albany market had the highest number of active rock stations for an American radio market, until WZMR flipped to country on February 26, 2010.

-However, when WHRL flipped to active rock in 2009, the Clear Channel-Regent non-compete clause, which was previously used when WBZZ flipped from Hot AC to AC, was invoked (as WQBK-FM is an active rock station) and led to the eventual flip to a talk radio simulcast of WGY.
-WHRL had already been reporting as an active rock station on Mediabase since 2008; Mediabase is owned by the station's parent company, iHeartMedia.

-Throughout its history as a rock format, the station was known for playing many alternative, punk, goth, emo, and metal bands and artists from about 1990 to the present, including Avenged Sevenfold, Disturbed, Korn, Linkin Park, Slipknot, and Atreyu.
+Throughout its history as a rock station, it played many alternative, punk, goth, emo, and metal bands and artists, including Avenged Sevenfold, Disturbed, Korn, Linkin Park, Slipknot, and Atreyu.
 The station also held concerts known as the Channel 103-1 Big Day Out every summer until 2010, featuring modern and active rock artists.

-WGY-FM
+WGY-FM News/Talk

+When WHRL flipped to active rock in 2009, the Clear Channel-Regent non-compete clause, which was previously used when WBZZ flipped from Hot AC to AC, was invoked.
+With WQBK-FM also playing active rock, WHRL ended its hard rock sound.
+Clear Channel decided to flip 103.1 WHRL to a talk radio simulcast of 810 WGY.
+WHRL had been reporting as an active rock station on Mediabase since 2008.
+Mediabase is owned by the station's parent company, iHeartMedia.

-At 12:01 AM on September 20, 2010, after the song "New Divide" by Linkin Park, WHRL dropped its active rock format to simulcast sister station WGY, which runs a news-talk format; in addition, the station changed its callsign to the current WGY-FM.
+At 12:01 am on September 20, 2010, WHRL played its last song, "New Divide" by Linkin Park.
+WHRL dropped its active rock format and began simulcasting the same programming as 810 WGY.
+In addition, the station changed its call sign to WGY-FM.
+(A co-owned station on 99.5 FM, now WRVE, had been called WGY-FM from 1988 to 1994.)

-With WHRL switching from modern rock to active rock in 2009, only to drop it in favor of the WGY simulcast one year later, this leaves WEQX as the only modern rock radio station remaining in the Albany market.
-Despite being a rimshot station, WEQX is reported by Mediabase and Nielsen BDS as an Albany station.

-As of September 24, 2010, Channel 103.1's former website redirects to the website of sister station WPYX (PYX 106.5).

 HD Radio operations

 In 2005, WHRL upgraded to IBOC digital radio alongside the rest of Clear Channel's Albany stations.
-On August 17, 2006, WHRL began airing an HD2 channel with a "Classic Alternative" format.
-With WHRL dumping active rock for a WGY simulcast, the station's HD2 signal was changed from the classic alternative format to a simulcast of WOFX (Fox Sports 980) the same day.
+On August 17, 2006, WHRL began airing an HD2 subchannel with a "Classic Alternative" format.
+With WHRL dumping active rock for a WGY simulcast, the station's HD2 signal was changed from the classic alternative format to a sports radio simulcast of WOFX Fox Sports 980 the same day.